-TEACH is a knowledge translation project offering Canada's only internationally-accredited certificate program in cessation counselling (Herie et al., 2011; ATTUD).
+TEACH is a knowledge translation project that offers an University of Toronto accredited certificate program in cessation counselling.
 This 46.5 hour certificate program provides the context, background, knowledge, and skills needed to offer intensive tobacco cessation counselling.

 In order to complete the full certificate program, learners must complete the following requirements:

 One TEACH Core Course: An Interprofessional Comprehensive Course on Treating Tobacco Use Disorder.
 This course is a 19.5 hours of required online time or in-class training equivalent.

 Two TEACH Specialty Courses: TEACH offers a variety of Specialty Courses related to specific populations.
 Each Specialty Course is 13.5 hours of required online time

 or in-class training equivalent.